drunner/drunner/README.md

 # dRunner [![Build Status](https://travis-ci.org/drunner/drunner.svg?branch=master)](https://travis-ci.org/drunner/drunner)

-## Status - EXPERIMENTAL (Stable is [Version 0.6 branch](https://github.com/drunner/drunner/blob/Version_0_6/README.md)).
+## Status - In light production use

-The previous stable version of dRunner has proven reliable in light production use.
-Instructions are still available for it in the [Version 0.6 branch](https://github.com/drunner/drunner/blob/Version_0_6/README.md).
+The previous stable version of dRunner (0.6) is still available: [Version 0.6 branch](https://github.com/drunner/drunner/blob/Version_0_6/README.md).

 This version is a major rewrite to be cross-platform.
-While key functionality works it's not yet complete and has had minimal testing.
+While key functionality works it's under active development and has had only a small amount of testing (primarily on Linux).
+The documentation is currently incomplete, particularly around making your own dServices.

 ## Overview